maxbarrett/valideater/README.md

 ### CSS:

-Various error and alert css classes are added to the markup for styling, go nuts.
+Various `js-error` and `js-alert` css classes are added to the markup for styling, go nuts.

 ### WIP: